-The Lightning Thief (Percy Jackson and the Olympians #1) by Rick Riordan * * *
+The Lightning Thief by Rick Riordan (Percy Jackson and the Olympians #1) * * *

 More like 3.5 stars.
 I had a difficult time deciding between the two, but the story is more fun, and a bit too simple to deserve 4 stars.
 Of course, it's more for a younger demographic, still, it was a good light read.